 Many individuals casually prepare a few income tax returns for family members, friends, or acquaintances.
 Many of such preparers are professionals in industry; and not in full-time tax preparation.
 The manual is designed to provide a preparation update to the casual preparer and has been updated for impacts of the Protecting Americans Against Tax Hikes (PATH) Act of 2015.
-The manual involves not only new tax rules for the current year, but also understanding how the new and old rules apply to 2016 tax forms.
+The manual involves not only new tax rules for the current year, but also understanding how the new and old rules apply to current tax forms.
 The up-to-date review of important tax form changes will be invaluable to attendees who prepare tax returns for individuals.

 - Do I need a PTIN?

 - Am I required to register as an ‘Authorized e-file Provider?’

 - Professional people acting Professionally, and if not, what are the penalties?